I WENT TO WALDORF

 “On one side we find the black race, which is earthly at most.
 If it moves to the West, it becomes extinct.
 We also have the yellow race, which is in the middle between earth and the cosmos.
 If it moves to the East, it becomes brown, attaches itself too much to the cosmos, and becomes extinct.
 The white race is the future, the race that is creating spirit.” — Rudolf Steiner, VOM LEBEN DES MENSCHEN UND DER ERDE - ÜBER DAS WESEN DES CHRISTENTUMS (Verlag Der Rudolf Steiner-Nachlassverwaltung, 1961), p.
 52.

-I would hope that racism is not present in Waldorf schools today.
-But it remains present in Steiner's teachings — his followers have failed to categorically renounce Steiner's racism.
+I would hope racism is not present in Waldorf schools today.
+But it remains present in Steiner's teachings — and his followers have failed to categorically renounce Steiner's racism.
 And as I have said, racism became explicit in the Waldorf school I attended.

 From Yahoo Answers: